 The ARB 12-volt refrigerator cools down really fast

-I’ve noticed when I plug my ARB fridge into an inverter in my campervan it cools down really fast.
-One day, the fridge was 53 degrees, and after just 20-minutes of driving around it was already at 35.
+I’ve noticed when I turn on my ARB fridge it cools down really fast.
+One day, the fridge was 53 degrees, and after just 20-minutes it was already at 35.
 I love how quickly this fridge cools down without drawing too much from the battery.
-One day, I accidentally left it plugged into my van’s inverter, which draws from the start battery, for four hours and my van still started.
+One day, before I had deep cycle batteries, I accidentally left it plugged into my van’s inverter, which draws from the start battery, for four hours and my van still started.

 The ARB fridge has an amazing warranty